Palms Casino Resort: Union controversies

 When the Palms opened, none of its employees belonged to a trade union.
 Many employees at nearby Strip resorts belonged to the Culinary Workers Union.
 A few weeks after the Palms opening, the Culinary union led a protest against the resort.
 The union alleged that Maloof paid his workers lower wages compared to unionized resorts, which he denied.
 Maloof believed that he would eventually prevail against the union, which alleged that he had threatened workers who supported unionization.
 In 2003, the National Labor Relations Board (NLRB) filed a 20-count complaint against the Palms, alleging that Maloof and resort managers made efforts to dissuade workers from unionizing.
 Later that year, a federal judge ordered the Palms to reinstate a cook, who was fired for union organizing attempts.
 The judge also determined that the resort was violating various labor laws by questioning employees about union activities, and warning or discharging those who took part in such activities.

 In 2015, the Palms announced that it would outsource more than 200 food and beverage jobs to a third party operator, a decision that was criticized by the Culinary union.
 That year, the union made attempts to unionize the Palms, but it later said that such efforts were not being acknowledged by the resort.
 In 2016, hundreds of employees signed a petition seeking to retain their jobs amid Station and Red Rock's purchase of the property.
 The Culinary union had previously been involved in frequent feuds with Station.
 A union election was eventually held in 2018, with 614 employees taking part, out of approximately 900.
 The workers voted 84-percent in favor of unionization.
 However, Station challenged the results of the election and declined to negotiate with the union.
 The NLRB determined that Station had been "failing and refusing to bargain collectively and in good faith" with the union.
 In 2021, the union stated that the resort's impending sale would not affect ongoing worker negotiations.
+When the San Manuel Band purchased the casino, it agreed to use union resources in rehiring workers and tentatively participating in the union's health plans until an agreement was reached.
+A union contract was ratified on May 23, 2023, which covers non-gaming employees.